Alan Nunn May: Early life and education

-Nunn May was the youngest of four children of Walter Frederick Nunn May, a brassfounder, and Mary Annie, née Kendall.
+May was the youngest of four children of Walter Frederick Nunn May, a brassfounder, and Mary Annie, née Kendall.
 He was born in Bedruthan, Park Hill, Moseley, Birmingham, and educated at King Edward's School, Birmingham.
 As a scholarship student at Trinity Hall, Cambridge, he achieved a first in physics, which led to doctoral studies under Charles Ellis and lectureship at King's College London.